NoahHerrin/Smarty-Pants/README.md

 # Smarty Pants

 ## Purpose
 Smarty Pants is an assistant that will help you look and feel your best when you step out the door without taking up your precious morning time.
+## Personal Goals
+To gain a deeper understanding of python and how to use libraries to build a full project with a frontend and backend, as preperation for learning django or another webframework

 ## Features
 * Digital Wardrobe (In Development)